RELIABLE HOME INSPECTIONS LLC

 My inspection business comes from many sources such as mortgage lenders, builders, attorneys, investors, real estate companies, the internet and yellow pages but most importantly from word of mouth from previous inspection clients.
 Because of this diversity of business referrals, I am able to pledge my complete loyalty to each of my clients and to them alone.

-My inspection service extends beyond the I have conducted numerous inspections for military clients who were stationed at locations such as England, Germany, Alaska and Hawaii through use of the internet who have never seen the property..
+My inspection service extends beyond the Valdosta area to an approximate 50 mile radius of Valdosta.
+I inspect new construction, pre-owned homes, manufactured homes, light commercial properties, condominiums, and apartment buildings.
+Conventionally listed real estate, for sale by owner [FSBO], investment property, repossessions and foreclosures are all common in my inspection business.
+I have conducted numerous inspections for military clients who were stationed at locations such as England, Germany, Alaska and Hawaii through use of the internet who have never seen the property.

 A home is comprised of a large number of major systems or components as well as minor components that are included in the inspection.
-The NAHI standards of practice are used to define the duty, conditions and limitations for each inspection and may be viewed at www.nahi.org.
-[Light commercial inspections are defined by the ASTM E-2018-01 guide for property condition assessment].
+The ASHI standards of practice are used to define the duty, conditions and limitations for each inspection and may be viewed at www.homeinspector.org/standard-of-practice [Light commercial inspections are defined by the ASTM E-2018-01 guide for property condition assessment and may be viewed at www.astm.org/Standards/E2018.htm ].

 Color digital pictures are taken for every inspection and are used to illustrate a defect or deficiency that is brought forward in the report and clients are always encouraged to be present.